 Final Fantasy 7 Remake Release Date

-The Final Fantasy 7 Remake release date is March 3, 2020.
+The Final Fantasy 7 Remake release date is April 10, 2020, having recently been delayed.
 You can see the extended trailer which announced the release date just below, which debuted at a Final Fantasy 7-themed concert in LA, just before E3 2019.

 But later on in June, Square Enix revealed that this was the release date for just part one of the remake.
 Additionally, we now know that episode one of the Final Fantasy 7 Remake will take place exclusively in Midgar, which Square has said they're fleshing out into the size of a full Final Fantasy game, with side stories and missions that detail the inhabitants of the city.